etcadinfinitum/trapped/_posts/2020-05-17-digital-prototype.md

 The team is working together well at this point; different members are specializing in different tasks to make things are efficient as possible.
 As stated we are fussing with git and merge conflicts between meta files and scene files which is proving to be a nuisance.

+The multiplayer aspect was also very time consuming, as we are not using UNET framework but rather implementing barebones with websockets.
 However, the game as a whole is coming together well and we are learning a lot about Unity!